skai2/EDAutopilot/README.md

 WARNING:

-This NOT to be used unsupervised.
+This is NOT to be used unsupervised.
 Do so at your own and your own ship's risk!

 CONTACT: